Chris35Wills/Greenland_outline/README.md

 ## How it works

-If we have a raster with some values (say 0, 1 and 2 perhaps representing iocean, land and ice) like this:
+If we have a raster with some values (say 0, 1 and 2 perhaps representing ocean, land and ice) like this:

 <img src="./img/ras_screenshot.png" width="700px" />